 With the help of circular construction, products and resources are oranised in intelligently planned, closed cycles.
 This means that reuse or sensible recycling is already considered when designing the system products.
 Thus, at the end of their utilization phase, the products can be dismantled into their components or recycled as complete components.
 This principle is supported by the Lindner modular system: Our system products for ceilings, floors and walls are perfectly matched to each other, are as modular as possible and can be easily dismantled.

-The Ways of Circular Building
+Ways of Circular Construction